Backpacking is a balancing act between equipment and weight.

 Everybody sleeps differently and has different comfort levels.

-In order to pack ultralight without sacrificing comfort, we recommend the following:
+In order to pack super light without sacrificing comfort, we recommend that you include the following in your ultralight backpacking gear list:

 Should be small and lightweight, ideal for ultralight backpacking.